rohit3644/IQAS/README.md

 1. Install python 3.6 or above
 2. Install the packages specified above
+3. Download stanford-corenlp
-3. Keep the ua_file.txt in the same directory
+4. Keep the ua_file.txt in the same directory
-4. Open command prompt
+5. Open command prompt
-5. Go to the directory
+6. Go to the standford-corenlp directory and run the command `java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port [portnumber] -timeout [timeout]`
-6. Type in command prompt "python3 main.py"
+7. Open new tab in the command prompt and type in "python3 main.py"
-7. Input your question
+8. Input your question
-8. Wait for the answer
+9. Wait for the answer
-9. Give feedback
+10. Give feedback